bosagora/kios-token/README.md

 # Introduction

-This project contains the smart contract source code of the KIOS token and the codes related to the distribution
+This project contains the smart contract source code of the loyalty tokens and the codes related to the distribution

 ## Install NodeJS